arafatikram/arafatikram.github.io/_posts/2025-12-02-waste-to-energy.md

 ## Why This Study Matters

-This research provides a scalable blueprint for solving dual challenges of energy scarcity and waste management.
+This research provides a scalable blueprint for solving the dual challenges of energy scarcity and waste management.

 It can benefit:
 - Remote islands